 “When we arrived here, we noticed that the supply of trained professionals was very low.
-To reverse this situation, we undertook an extensive social action and managed to train over 300 people, contributing to the project’s success”
+To reverse this situation, we undertook an extensive social action and managed to train 372 people, contributing to the project’s success”

 To bring the Nova Olinda Park to life, 1,700 employees were hired.
-More than half were local residents.
 José Aparecido, one of the trained professionals, was beaming: “I thought the course was excellent and, thanks to the knowledge acquired in the classroom, I found a job.
 Here in our region, the job market is tough, so I can only give thanks", he said.

 A future projected on clean energy generation and recycling